Moduli Spaces for the Fifth Painlev\'e Equation: Construction of

-is an analytic isomorphism if $\theta_0, \theta_1\not \in \mathbb{Z}$. \end{theorem} \begin{proof} It is well known that the monodromy matrices and the Stokes matrices depend in an analytic way on the data of the connection \cite[Proposition 12.20]{vdP-S}).
-Thus $RH^{ext}$ is an analytic map.
 Both spaces are smooth complex algebraic varieties, since $\theta_0,\theta_1 \not \in \mathbb{Z}$.
-It is known that a bijective analytic map between smooth complex varieties is an analytic isomorphism.
-Thus we have only to show that $RH^{ext}$ is bijective.
+It is known that a~bijective analytic map between smooth complex varieties is an analytic isomorphism.
+Thus we have only to show that ${\rm RH}^{+}$ is bijective.
+The bijectivity follows from Proposition~\ref{prop2.1} and Corollary~\ref{2.*}. \end{proof}